Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

 is equivalent to sampling $l$ as:

 where $\otimes$ denotes a Kronecker product.

-The basic Bayesian regression architecture depicted in Fig.~\ref{fig:pgmbnn:reg} is more common in practice.
-The alternative formulation, depicted in Fig.~\ref{fig:pgmbnn:layers}, is sometimes used as it allows to compress the number of optimisation parameters when using variational inference \cite{wen2018flipout}.
-This provides different options when defining the prior.
+The basic Bayesian regression architecture shown in Figure~\ref{fig:pgmbnn}a is more common in practice.
+The alternative architecture shown in Figure~\ref{fig:pgmbnn}b is sometimes used as it allows compressing the number of variational parameters when using variational inference~\cite{wen2018flipout}; see also Section~\ref{sec:inference}.

-\section{Setting the priors}
+\subsection{Setting the priors}

-Setting the prior of small, causal, probabilistic models is very intuitive.
-The same cannot be said about Deep Neural Networks, for which setting a good prior is often a tedious and unintuitive task.
-The main problem is that it is not really explicit how models with a very large number of parameters and a nontrivial architecture like ANNs will generalize for a given parametrization \cite{ZhangBHRV17}.

-In this section, we present the common practice, and associated issues, related to the statistical unidentifiability of ANNs.
-Then, in Section~\ref{sec:reg-prior}, we present how the prior in Bayesian Deep Learning can be related to regularization for the point estimate algorithms.
-From there, we show how conventional regularization methods can give us some insight on how to choose better priors and, conversely, how a Bayesian analysis can help design new objective functions.
+Setting the prior of a deep neural network is often not an intuitive task.
+The main problem is that it is not truly explicit how models with a very large number of parameters and a nontrivial architecture such as an ANN will generalize for a given parametrization \cite{ZhangBHRV17}.
+In this Section, we first present the common practice, discuss the issues related to the statistical unidentifiability of ANNs, and then show the link between the prior for BNNs and regularization for the point estimate algorithms.
+Finally, we present a method to build the prior from high level knowledge.